Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/anomaly_detection.md

 that if you have a metric value that is greater than a specified threshold, an alarm would be fired.

-That's it, now you have a monitored adult classifier model.
+That's it, now you have a monitored adult classifier model deployed in production.